daminduLiyanage/orangeFrontend/README.md

 Setting up the backend

-The backend will run on any UNIX based machine with the requirements given in the assignment (with Apache, MariaDB and PHP 7+).
+The backend will run on any UNIX based machine.
+Need Apache, MariaDB and PHP 7+.

 Installation g1uide if using the vagrant machine: